coinbase/coinbase-commerce-gravity-forms/readme.txt

 2. You'll also need a Coinbase Commerce account.
 For singup visit https://commerce.coinbase.com/

-3. Upload the plugin to your WordPress site.
+3. Upload the plugin to your WordPress site /wp-content/plugins folder.

 4. Visit the **Plugins** menu in your WordPress dashboard, find `Coinbase Commerce Payments For Gravity Forms` in your plugin list, and click the Activate link

-5. Visit the **Forms->Settings** menu, select the Coinbase Commerce Tab, and add your API Key, Shared Secret Key from Coinbase Commerce Dashboard(https://commerce.coinbase.com/dashboard).
+5. Visit the **Forms->Settings** menu, select the Coinbase Commerce Tab, and add your API Key, Shared Secret Key from Coinbase Commerce Dashboard (https://commerce.coinbase.com/dashboard/settings).
 Save your settings.

 6. Copy Webhook Notification Url from Coinbase Commerce Tab to Settings/Webhook subscription https://commerce.coinbase.com/dashboard/settings